The state rooms of the Mansion

 The Carved Room

 This magnificent room is named for the wood carvings by Grinling Gibbons that now frame its pictures, including the famous Henry VIII from Holbein’s studio.
-You can also get up close to some of Turner’s dazzling Sussex views, painted here in the early 19th century.
+You can also get up close to some of Turner’s Sussex views, painted here in the early 19th century.

 The North Gallery